jmhmaxsat/RASLite/README.md

 ```

 An executable file called RASLite will now be available in the RASLite directory.
-o run the algorithm, use the following command: `./RASLite instance_name`.
+To run the algorithm, use the following command: `./RASLite instance_name`.

 ## Contact